kevin-chau/TReactr/README.md

 To install Treactr, use:

     yarn

 This is equivalent to `yarn install` or `npm install`.

 ## Run:
-To start the dev server, use:
+To start the dev server and launch Treactr in your browser, use:

     yarn start

-This is equivalent to `npm start` if you do not wish to use `yarn`.
+This is equivalent to `npm start`.

 For a full list of scripts that can be ran with `yarn` or `npm`, see `package.json`.